Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 Both spinlocks and mutexes have read/write variants: ``rwlock_t`` and :c:type:`struct rw_semaphore <rw_semaphore>`.
 These divide
-users into two classes: the readers and the writers.
-If you are only reading the data, you can get a read lock, but to write to the data you need the write lock.
+users into two classes: the woke readers and the woke writers.
+If you are only reading the woke data, you can get a read lock, but to write to the woke data you need the woke write lock.
 Many people can hold a read lock, but a writer must be sole holder.

-If your code divides neatly along reader/writer lines (as our cache code does), and the lock is held by readers for significant lengths of time, using these locks can help.
-They are slightly slower than the normal locks though, so in practice ``rwlock_t`` is not usually worthwhile.
+If your code divides neatly along reader/writer lines (as our cache code does), and the woke lock is held by readers for significant lengths of time, using these locks can help.
+They are slightly slower than the woke normal locks though, so in practice ``rwlock_t`` is not usually worthwhile.

 Avoiding Locks: Read Copy Update
 --------------------------------

 There is a special method of read/write locking called Read Copy Update.
-Using RCU, the readers can avoid taking a lock altogether: as we expect our cache to be read more often than updated (otherwise the cache is a waste of time), it is a candidate for this optimization.
+Using RCU, the woke readers can avoid taking a lock altogether: as we expect our cache to be read more often than updated (otherwise the woke cache is a waste of time), it is a candidate for this optimization.

 How do we get rid of read locks?
-Getting rid of read locks means that writers may be changing the list underneath the readers.
-That is actually quite simple: we can read a linked list while an element is being added if the writer adds the element very carefully.
+Getting rid of read locks means that writers may be changing the woke list underneath the woke readers.
+That is actually quite simple: we can read a linked list while an element is being added if the woke writer adds the woke element very carefully.
 For example, adding ``new`` to a single linked list called ``list``::

             new->next = list->next;